kookmin-sw/capstone-2021-11/README.md

 # Introduction

 ## Favorfit
-#### Photo preference analysis and photographer matching system using AI algorithm
+#### Photo preference analysis and photographer matching system using AI
 - Connect photographers and customers who want to take pictures
 - Developed an AI model that extracts and compares features of images to find similar photos
 - Customers can find photographers that suit their preferences through AI models